Museum Artifacts: Hammond Solovox Keyboard Model J, Series A (1940s) and Hammond Organ Generator Oil Can (c. 1950s)

 Despite the new venture, Laurens Hammond wasn’t particularly musically inclined himself, and he relied a lot on input from his more melodious cohorts along the way.
 What he did understand, however, was the science of sound production and amplification, and the smell of a good business opportunity—a chance to challenge the long established keyboard hierarchy in America’s churches and stadiums.
 The pipe organ—an ancient, massive, and wildly expensive instrument—wasn’t practical in the electronic age, especially during an economic fallout.
-And while a Hammond organ couldn’t quite recreate the rich tones of a full-scale Phantom of the Opera pipe organ, it came much closer than anyone would have previously thought possible, considering the price difference of roughly $1,500 vs. $70,000.
+And while a Hammond organ couldn’t quite recreate the rich tones of a full-scale cathedral pipe organ, it came much closer than anyone would have previously thought possible, considering the price difference of roughly $1,500 vs. $70,000.
 Once upkeep was factored into the equation, the value gap took on canyon-like proportions.

 “Its maintenance cost is that of a radio,” according to a 1936 Popular Mechanics article.
 “The synchronous motor which drives the tone generator consumes only ten watts from the house electric circuit; the amplifier requires about 180 watts.
 Beyond the keyboard, this organ bears virtually no resemblance to musical instruments of the past.
 Sound is produced, varied, swelled and modified electrically.